Nemilshah1999/NGO/README.md

-# NGO
+# Go Green Organization NGO
-A basic Template for an NGO website using html, css, bootstrap, flask and sqlite
+A website for an NGO with its info and an option to Donate and Volenteer